5 Parenting Styles Every Modern Parent Should Know

 4. Attachment Parenting (Bond-First Approach)

-Coined by pediatrician Dr. William Sears in the 1990s, attachment parenting prioritizes the physical and emotional bond between parent and child, especially during the first three years.
-The approach is built on eight principles: birth bonding, breastfeeding, babywearing, bed-sharing, belief in the signal value of a baby's cry, balance, beware of baby trainers, and both parents involved.
+Popularized by pediatrician Dr. William Sears (with co-author Martha Sears) through The Baby Book (1993), attachment parenting prioritizes the physical and emotional bond between parent and child, especially during the first three years.
+Sears' own canonical "Baby B's" — birth bonding, breastfeeding, babywearing, bedding close to baby, belief in the signal value of a baby's cry, balance, and beware of baby trainers — are the practitioner-facing version of the framework.
+The closely related "Eight Principles of Parenting" come from Attachment Parenting International (the nonprofit founded by Lysa Parker and Barbara Nicholson in 1994; reorganized in 2021 as Nurturings).

-Attachment parenting draws on the foundational work of British psychiatrist John Bowlby, whose attachment theory (1950s-1980s) showed that a child's bond with a primary caregiver shapes emotional development and relationship patterns throughout life.
-It is important to note that attachment parenting (the specific Sears method) and secure attachment (the research concept) overlap but are not identical — you do not need to follow all eight principles to build a secure attachment with your child.
+Attachment parenting draws on the foundational work of British psychiatrist John Bowlby, whose attachment theory (1950s–1980s) showed that a child's bond with a primary caregiver shapes emotional development and relationship patterns throughout life.
+It is important to keep two things separate: attachment parenting is the popular framework popularized by Sears; secure attachment is the research construct studied by Bowlby, Ainsworth, Main, and a large peer-reviewed literature.
+They overlap, but you do not need to follow any specific Sears practice (extended breastfeeding, co-sleeping, babywearing) to build a secure attachment — sensitivity and responsiveness, broadly defined, are what the research consistently identifies as the strongest parental antecedents (Madigan et al., 2024).

 In practice: An attachment parent might wear their baby in a carrier throughout the day, practice extended breastfeeding, and share a family bed.
 As the child grows, the emphasis shifts from physical closeness to emotional attunement — being available, responsive, and connected.

 What the research shows: Secure attachment is one of the most robust predictors of positive child outcomes.
-A 2016 meta-analysis in Psychological Bulletin found that securely attached children show better emotion regulation, more positive peer relationships, and fewer behavioral problems through adolescence.
-However, research supports building secure attachment through many paths — not exclusively through co-sleeping or extended breastfeeding.
+Meta-analytic work (Groh et al., 2017, Child Development Perspectives; Madigan et al., 2024, Psychological Bulletin) finds that securely attached children show better emotion regulation, more positive peer relationships, and fewer behavioral problems into adolescence — and that maternal and paternal sensitivity each independently predict attachment security.
+The research supports building secure attachment through many paths; co-sleeping, extended breastfeeding, and babywearing are not required.

 Best for: Parents of infants and toddlers who want to prioritize closeness and responsiveness as the foundation for later development.